jordymeow/ai-engine/readme.txt

 Report security vulnerabilities through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/9e5fbbbc-964a-4204-8bc0-198f21284efd).

 == Changelog ==

+= 3.4.9 (2026/05/12) =
+* Add: OAuth 2.1 with Dynamic Client Registration for the MCP server, allowing Claude Desktop and other browser-driven clients to connect without a shared bearer token.
+* Add: Per-quality image generation (auto/low/medium/high) for GPT Image models, available in the Image Generator UI and as a global default in Settings → Images.
+* Fix: Pulling a remote OpenAI vector store no longer creates entries containing raw JSON error bodies for files uploaded with purpose=assistants.
+* Fix: The `mwai_allow_setup` filter now properly grants menu and REST API access to non-admin roles, instead of being overridden by a hardcoded `manage_options` check.
+* Fix: Tiktoken vocab cache is now scoped per WordPress install, preventing permission conflicts on multi-tenant hosts.
+* Update: Migrated OpenAI Realtime integration from the deprecated Beta endpoint to the GA API, enabling support for gpt-realtime-2 and new voice models.
+* Update: Reorganized MCP settings panel with a dedicated section for Bearer Token and Access Level, and a new Connected Apps section to review and revoke OAuth grants.
+* Update: Generalized the `manage_options` gate in shared code so each Meow Apps plugin gets its own `{prefix}_allow_setup` filter instead of hardcoding `mwai_allow_setup`.
+* Update: Removed gpt-4o-realtime-preview, gpt-4o-mini-realtime-preview, and gpt-realtime-translate from the model list.
+* Update: SSE transport for MCP is scheduled for removal in July 2026 and is now hidden from the UI for new users.

 = 3.4.8 (2026/05/09) =
 * Fix: Resolved OpenAI Responses API "No tool output found" errors during chained recursive tool calls and static-only turns.
 Static-skip is now disabled for Responses API because every `function_call` must be answered.